 The purpose of a chiropractic adjustment is to achieve short-term pain relief and is a hands-on manipulation technique of the musculoskeletal system.
 These adjustments can provide temporary pain relief as it allows for the surrounding musculatures to relax and increases the mobility within the adjusted joint.
 For example, a lumbar spine adjustment may reduce pressure on the sciatic nerve, temporarily easing the pain.
-Depending upon the source of sciatic pain, a patient may only see temporary relief as imbalances within correlating muscular structures may pull on the joint during various activities.
+Depending upon the source of sciatic pain however, a patient may only see temporary relief as imbalances within correlating muscular structures may pull on the joint during various activities.

 Physical Therapy for Sciatica: